 Clearly, the more meals we cook at home and the less food we waste, the less money we need to spend on food and the more we’ll have left over for other necessities, family outings, vacations or savings.
 That’s one of the many reasons that weekly planning and shopping is such a good deal for our family budgets.

-For my top 10 ways to save money on food, click here, and please share other ways you’ve found to reduce spending on food purchases.
+For more ideas, check out my top 10 ways to save money on food and please share other ways you’ve found to reduce spending on food purchases.